Do Personal Trainers Have to Have Insurance?

 Additional Coverage Options

 Is there such a thing as purchasing too much insurance?
 No one facing a lawsuit probably wishes he/she had little or no insurance.
 Sometimes, purchasing added coverage is worth it.

 People who train clients out of their homes cannot rely on their homeowner’s insurance policy since professional activities are generally excluded.
 Acquiring premises liability, general liability, or additional coverage could be worth spending the money.
 Again, the insurance could pay for itself many times over in the event of a loss.

 Training out of a home is one example.
 Some might train at the beach or even an empty parking lot.
 Maybe it would be best to tell the policy underwriter about the location and specific circumstances associated with the training sessions.

 Personal trainers like to craft unique programs.
 Doing so makes sense since clients enjoy original, innovative programs.
 A combination of, say, kettlebells, bodyweight exercises, and cardio kickboxing could appeal to many.

 Personal trainers, however, might assume all three of these activities are covered under a personal trainer’s liability policy.
 A big question mark may exist.
 For example, is cardio kickboxing an activity that can only be covered under a martial arts instructor’s insurance policy?

 If someone is injured performing cardio kickboxing and the insurance company excludes this activity, then the instructor would not be covered.
 Sadly, some discover their oversight and exclusions too late.

-Personal training means one-on-one.
+Personal training means one-on-one instruction.
 What happens if you train two or more people at the same time?
-That could be considered a group fitness class, and this type of sessions may require a different insurance plan.
+That could be considered a group fitness class, and this type of session may require a different insurance plan.